 I’m actually in the process of painting my three-year-old daughter's room muted pink, and 17 wall swatches later I feel like the color and I are very, very well acquainted.
 Through this getting-to-know-you period, I have come to realize that one of my favorite features of this multifaceted shade is its ability to play well with others.
 The right shade can really serve as an unexpected gel both in decorating and in fashion.

 A dusty, sophisticated hue, it has a depth that evokes a sort of juxtaposing bright comfort.
-And for someone who has historically shied away from the shade, this particular version seems to have taken root among my go-to’s, which is most likely why you’ll see it repeated not only in Baybala’s branding but also in our pre-spring and spring collections for 2021.
+And for someone who has historically shied away from the shade, this particular version seems to have taken root among my go-to’s, which is most likely why you’ll see it repeated not only in Baybala’s branding but also in our collections.

 Whether in a dress, a shoe, or a wall color, give it a try!
 I don’t think you’ll be disappointed and it might just become a favorite.

-Top image from top right: via Farrow and Ball, Ada Playsuit by Baybala, via Mae Barber (@maeberganbarber), via Hammett (@shophammett), via Bibs, Jenna Bush Hager's Home for Veranda, @jhinteriordesign, Ashley Gilbreath (@ashleygilbreathinteriordesign), via Julia Berolzheimer, via @papelnco
+Top image from top right: via Farrow and Ball, via Mae Barber (@maeberganbarber), via Hammett (@shophammett), via Bibs, Jenna Bush Hager's Home for Veranda, @jhinteriordesign, Ashley Gilbreath (@ashleygilbreathinteriordesign), via Julia Berolzheimer, via @papelnco

-Bottom image from top right: via Julia Berolzheimer, Interiors by Meredith Ellis, Nicky Kehoe, Georgia Dress by Baybala, Ariella Chezar Design, Jolene Dress by Baybala, Jenny Cipoletti (@jennycipoletti), via @papelnco
+Bottom image from top right: via Julia Berolzheimer, Interiors by Meredith Ellis, Nicky Kehoe, Kate Dress by Baybala, Ariella Chezar Design, Jolene Dress by Baybala, Jenny Cipoletti (@jennycipoletti), via @papelnco